peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * The string will not begin with a byte-order mark (U+FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

- * Byte strings are converted to Base64 URL by default.
+ * Byte strings are converted to Base64 URL without whitespace or padding by default.
+(A byte string will instead be converted to traditional base64 without whitespace or padding if it has tag 22, or base16 for tag 23.)

  * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)